+The Paper/Ronald Gray

-Outside, the sidewalks are empty, warm ochos fill the cold void of the night . . .
+Outside, the sidewalks are empty, warm echos fill the cold void of the night . . .
 A chill wind sweeps yesteryear's paper down alleyways, dead leaves twirl in gutters . . .
-And in the air the past year still lingers . . .
+And in the air the past year still lingers , . .

----- Patricia Wyatt
+- Patricia Wyatt

-Pity the Children...

-- Helen P. Williams

-If there be a God somewhere, a heaven , . .
-And I know there is!
-If there be love, which IS HIM, And I know there is . . .
-Then, when there be no love In the mother-to-be,
+Field Worker

+God work in the field he been left for dead mo time den he care to member and i still see his dog God's dog Dog's god playin in the park . . . with his Master.

+- E. Cameron

 City College Spring Song Groundation

 - Raymond R. Patterson

-I
+1

 South

-we see what we see: Harlem's Great Hunger and you into pot in de cannibalizer's lounge de Cyclops' pot
+we see what we see: Harlem's Great Hunger

+and you into pot in de cannibalizer's lounge

+de Cyclops' pot

-your smoked minds eaten hot on buckra bread with mayonnaise.
-You think, perhaps Gone are the days . . . etc. But
+your smoked minds eaten hot on buckra bread

+with mayonnaise.
+You think, perhaps

+Gone are the days . . . etc. But

 they have not.
 They be back.